nahuhh/android-termux-monero-node/README.md

 Data Usage
 - Over 100 gb initial download.
 - After synced, a few hundred mb/day.
-- You can check for yourself using "Node Status update".
+- You can check for yourself using the "XMR Node Status" shortcut from the widget.

 Running a Monero node allows you to connect your wallet (Feather, CakeWallet, Monerujo etc) to your node, running on the same device or same local network.
 While Monero is private, using a remote node involves some level of trust.